Otago

 The name "Otago" is the local southern Māori dialect pronunciation of "Ōtākou", the name of the Māori village near the entrance to Otago Harbour.
 The exact meaning of the term is disputed, with common translations being "isolated village" and "place of red earth", the latter referring to the reddish-ochre clay that is common in the area around Dunedin.
-"Otago" is also the old name of the European settlement on the harbour, established by the Weller Brothers in 1831, which lies close to Otakou.
+"Otago" is also the old name of the European settlement on the harbour, established by the Weller Brothers in 1831, which lies close to Ōtākou.
 The upper harbour later became the focus of the Otago Association, an offshoot of the Free Church of Scotland, notable for its adoption of the principle that ordinary people, not the landowner, should choose the ministers.

 Major centres include Dunedin (the principal city), Oamaru, Balclutha, Alexandra, and the major tourist centres Queenstown and Wānaka.
 Kaitangata in South Otago is a prominent source of coal.
 The Clutha river provides much of the country's hydroelectric power.
 Vineyards and wineries have been developed in the Central Otago wine region.
 Some parts of the area originally covered by Otago Province are now in either Canterbury Regional Council or Southland Regional Council.

 History

 Like the rest of New Zealand, Otago was first settled by the Māori people.
 Most of the Māori settlement in the region was on the coast and centred around the Otago Peninsula.

-The European Otago settlement, an offshoot of the Free Church of Scotland, was founded in March 1848 with the arrival of the first two immigrant ships from Greenock on the Firth of Clyde — the John Wickliffe and the Philip Laing.
+The European Otago settlement, an offshoot of the Free Church of Scotland, was founded in March 1848 with the arrival of the first two immigrant ships from Greenock on the Firth of Clyde—the John Wickliffe and the Philip Laing.
 Captain William Cargill, a veteran of the Peninsular War, was the secular leader.
 Otago citizens elected him to the office of provincial superintendent after the New Zealand provinces were created in 1853.
 The Otago Province covered the whole of New Zealand from the Waitaki River south, including Stewart Island and the sub-Antarctic islands.
 It included the territory of the later Southland Province and also the much more extensive lands of the modern Southland Region.